+91 9212777224 Safari Booking

 Top Attractions to Explore in and around Jim Corbett Tiger Reserve

 • Garjiya Devi Temple: Garjiya Temple is approximately 10 km from Corbett National Park and stands out as one of the top nearby attractions.
-It is a temple dedicated to Devi Garjiya, believed to be an incarnation of goddess Durga.
-The temple is nestled amidst hilly forests and alongside the Kosi River, creating a mesmerising setting.
+Dedicated to Devi Garjiya, an incarnation of goddess Durga, the temple is nestled alongside the Kosi River, creating the most mesmerizing setting.

-• Kalagarh Dam: Kalagarh Dam is constructed on the RamGanga River, the primary water source that quenches the thirst of Corbett National Park's wildlife.
-It is also known as the Ramganga Dam and serves as an excellent location for birdwatching.
+• Kalagarh Dam: Also known as the Ramganga Dam, Kalagarh Dam is constructed on the Ramganga River and serves as the primary water source that quenches the thirst of Corbett National Park's wildlife, and offers an excellent location for birdwatching.

-• Hanuman Dham: This temple, dedicated to Lord Hanuman, is located on the banks of the Kosi River, in close proximity to the Amadanda Gate, and is 5 km from Ramnagar.
+• Hanuman Dham: Located 5 km from Ramnagar, this temple dedicated to Lord Hanuman, lies along the banks of the Kosi River, in close proximity to the Amadanda Gate.

 How to Book Safari for Corbett National Park?